 - From time to time, to medical researchers where permitted under the Privacy Act.
 Where appropriate, we will de-identify information before we disclose it for research purposes.

-- To persons involved in accrediting HPC.
+- To persons involved in accrediting Hunter Primary Care.
 For example, a person from an accreditation agency may need to review our information handling procedures which may involve accessing patient records.